Welcome to Cossins Music School!

 At school I played Clarinet and Saxophone and was a keen member of Wakefield Youth Choir.
 Although I could read music, I didn’t understand it well.
 When I discovered the Kodaly approach it turned my whole world of music around.

-I have been teaching music to children for over a decade.
+I have been teaching music to children for over fifteen years.
 With a wealth of experience working with parents with young children, nurseries, junior & infants as well as adults.
-I am proud to be working with the Wakefield Theatre Royal Performance Academy and running three adult mental health and wellbeing singing groups.
-I continue to play Clarinet, Saxophone and Ukulele.
-Recently I bought a Fife, a great introduction to learning the flute!
+I am proud to be working with the Wakefield Theatre Royal Performance Academy ,running adult mental health and wellbeing singing groups, providing singing sessions for vulnerable teenagers and working alongside other great creative practitioners like Stride, the Hepworth and Co-Active.
+I continue to play Clarinet, Saxophone and Ukulele and recently bought a Fife, a great introduction to learning the flute!

 Our Mission: To enrich lives and inspire young minds through singing.